Read This First

 Prompt 3: Rigorously lay out the experimental design behind three scientific experiments that demonstrate the value of induction.

-The section works by contrast: Fleming’s Discovery of Penicillin (Medicine) as a load-bearing piece and 3 Experiments Highlighting the Value of Inductive Reasoning as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Fleming’s Discovery of Penicillin (Medicine) as a load-bearing piece and 3 Experiments Highlighting the Value of Inductive Reasoning as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Fleming’s Discovery of Penicillin (Medicine) distinct from 3 Experiments Highlighting the Value of Inductive Reasoning.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Fleming’s Discovery of Penicillin (Medicine) distinct from 3 Experiments Highlighting the Value of Inductive Reasoning.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 To determine how traits are inherited from one generation to the next.